 - Civic tools that offer readers interactive, filterable views into state, county, and local public data.

 I volunteered for the Jesuit Volunteer Corps when I was twenty-two.
 That experience taught me the value of systemic, practiced civic engagement to help the marginalized and under-served.
-If we don’t proactively care for our community, our community will degrade & suffer and those at the margin will be most at risk.
-Always strive to do more, to help more; that was the lesson I learned from JVC & what continues to drive me today.
+If we don’t proactively care for our community, our community will degrade & suffer and those at the margins will be most at risk.

 I enjoy learning about, writing about, and talking about taxes because they represent the intersection of public and private interests.
 We can learn a lot about our community's priorities by looking at how, and where, we prioritize our spending.